Berkeley-MDes/tdf-fa24-MiaWu-design-2/README.md

 Troubleshoot and resolve the compilation issues with the APDS9960 gesture sensor and OLED display.
 Start working on the implementation of the Photon2-based Berkeley Warn-me assistance project.

+## WEEK 07
+10/04/2024 - 10/10/2024

+### Overview

+This week, our team made significant progress on the Wearable Device for UCB Safety Assistant.
+The device is designed to enhance safety by alerting users of dangerous situations using visual cues (RGB LED), vibration feedback, and sensor data.
+It also integrates with cloud-based APIs and supports communication between multiple devices (Photons).
+Below is a detailed breakdown of the work completed during this week:

+### Key Accomplishments

+**1. Component Integration Progress**
+RGB LED and Button Integration
+- Completed the setup of the RGB LED system to indicate different levels of danger through color changes.
+- Green: Button pressed once.
+- Red: Button pressed twice or when loudness exceeds the threshold (e.g., dangerous noise level).
+- Tested button functionality to ensure smooth interaction between single and double presses.
+- The color transitions using PWM (Pulse Width Modulation) were also fine-tuned to improve the visual experience.
+DRV2605L Vibration Motor
+- Configured the DRV2605L vibration motor to respond to danger detection.
+- The motor vibrates was originally set for 10 seconds, we found out this maybe too long, and later set for 2 seconds upon detection of high sound levels (greater than 60 dB) or button double presses, providing users with tactile feedback.
+- Ensured that vibration patterns align with specific alerts, helping users to differentiate between various danger signals.
+- Completed calibration and testing of the vibration motor’s response times and intensity.
+Loudness and Gas Sensors
+- Loudness Sensor: Completed calibration to detect ambient noise levels and set the threshold at 60 dB to trigger red light and vibration.
+Gas Sensor: still not figure out yet

+**2. Challenges Faced**
+Sensor Calibration: Initial testing of the gas sensor showed occasional false triggers.
+Adjustments were made to improve accuracy, but further testing is required in real-world scenarios to ensure consistent detection.
+Photon-to-Photon Communication: Real-time communication between multiple Photons presented some latency issues when multiple devices were active in the same network.
+We are working on optimizing this using Particle Cloud's event model and reducing network delays.
+API Error Handling: Some issues were encountered with API request timeouts during the initial testing phase.
+These are being addressed by implementing retry mechanisms and better error handling.

 ##### (💡 TIP: The .md indicates that we’re using [Markdown formatting.](https://www.markdownguide.org/cheat-sheet/)) #####
 <h6> (💡 TIP 2: GitHub Markdown supports <a href="https://gist.github.com/seanh/13a93686bf4c2cb16e658b3cf96807f2"> <em>HTML formatting</em> too, including emojis 😄</a>, in case that helps!) </h6>